-Hilary is a psychologist at NYU Langone Health, where she works with individuals who have neurological conditions.
+Hilary is a psychologist who works with individuals with neurological conditions.
 She regularly hears themes related to trauma, adjustment, and identity, which can generalize to the experience of donor-conceived adults, depending on their specific circumstances.
 She also has a strong background in psychological and medical research, and her work has been recognized internationally.

 Hilary is a donor-conceived adult who learned of her origins in her mid-30s.
 She has a very supportive family, especially her husband, as well as many close friends and a growing number of amazing half-siblings from the same donor.
 She also has an adorable baby son.